OC Transpo: Bus fleet

-In August 2010, OC Transpo took advantage of an offer by New Flyer Industries, replacing 226 of its older underpowered 60-foot D60LF articulated buses (purchased between 2001 and 2004) with brand new D60LFR models.
+The New Flyer D60LFR was chosen for the bus network because of a deal New Flyer made to the city in August 2010, replacing 226 of its older underpowered 60-foot D60LF articulated buses (purchased between 2001 and 2004) with brand new D60LFR models.
 The bus exchange was completed in March 2011.
-OC Transpo also received other incentives as part of the deal, including rebates on the trading-in of the old buses and a credit on new parts.
+OC Transpo was given incentives as part of the deal, including rebates on the trading-in of the old buses and a credit on new parts.
 Eighty new D60LFR articulated buses were also purchased from New Flyer, bringing the combined total to 306 buses.
 All of the 2001–2004 D60LFs are now retired.
 Some of the older New Flyer D60LF sixty-foot articulated buses have caught on fire during the summer of 2006 and the Summer/Fall of 2010, due to overheating engines, effectively putting them out of service.

-OC Transpo purchased 75 more Alexander Dennis Enviro500 triple-axle double-decker buses in 2012, to replace older 40-foot models purchased from 1997 to 1999.
-These extra double-decker buses are used mainly on connexion routes.
-Double-decker buses use about the same amount of fuel as an articulated 60-foot bus, but only take up the same road area as a regular 40 foot bus, meaning they free up space (especially downtown), and provide increased seated passenger capacity for longer connexion bus routes, lowering OC Transpo's operating costs.
-As a result of the purchase, the 60-foot articulated buses were being moved from connexion routes to Transitway and other mainline routes, replacing the 40-foot models currently used on some trips by those routes.
-Those 40-foot models will replace the older 40-foot models currently used on local routes.
-The older 40-foot buses were retired from service.
-This plan was approved by the Transit Commission on April 20, 2011.
-The extra 75 Alexander Dennis E500 double-decker buses entered service between fall 2012 and spring 2013.